 Troubleshooting and common questions

-If you’re migrating an existing project, follow the steps in the Bring your own app guide.
+If you’re migrating an existing app, follow the steps in the Bring your own app guide.